sandhya-kulkarni/game_collection_manager/README.md

 This submission should contain:

-• Requirements engineering:
+* Requirements engineering
-	o Functional requirements
+    * Functional requirements
-	o Non-functional requirements
+	* Non-functional requirements
-	o Capture methodology
+	* Capture methodology
-	o Prioritisation
+	* Prioritisation

-• Design of software :
+* Design of software:
-	o architecture,
+	* architecture
-	o component functionality
+	* component functionality

-• Team structure and role assignment
+* A user interface design for the prototype product, including an explanation of the reasoning behind your design, alternatives and a consideration of accessibility requirements.

-• A user interface design for the prototype product, including an explanation of the reasoning behind your design, alternatives and a consideration of accessibility requirements.
+* Team structure and role assignment

 ##Requirements Engineering (30 Marks)